zhao1701/amazon-movie-recommendation/part-01/readme.md

 Training times and catalog coverage are calculated without cross validation.

-#### Mean average error
+#### Mean absolute error
-Below we plot how mean average error for each model changes with respect to sample set size (number of ratings).
+Below we plot how mean absolute error for each model changes with respect to sample set size (number of ratings).
 The two plots are the same but scaled differently for clarity.
 For each model and sample set size, 5 MAE's are calculated from cross-validation, so we plot the mean of those 5 values as well as a shaded region corresponding to one standard deviation above and below the mean.

 ![](imgs/mae-results.png)